Jaraxxus-Me/PVT_pp/README.md

 ## Abstract

 Visual object tracking is essential to intelligent robots.
 Most existing approaches have ignored the online latency that can cause severe performance degradation during real-world processing.
 Especially for unmanned aerial vehicles (UAVs), where robust tracking is more challenging and onboard computation is limited, the latency issue can be fatal.
-In this work, we present a simple framework for end-to-end latency-aware tracking, \textit{i.e.}, end-to-end predictive visual tracking (PVT++).
+In this work, we present a simple framework for end-to-end latency-aware tracking, _i.e._, end-to-end predictive visual tracking (PVT++).
 Unlike existing solutions that naively append Kalman Filters after trackers, PVT++ can be jointly optimized, so that it takes not only motion information but can also leverage the rich visual knowledge in most pre-trained tracker models for robust prediction.
 Besides, to bridge the training-evaluation domain gap, we propose a relative motion factor, empowering PVT++ to generalize to the challenging and complex UAV tracking scenes.
 These careful designs have made the small-capacity lightweight PVT++ a widely effective solution.
-Additionally, this work presents an extended latency-aware evaluation benchmark for assessing an \textit{any-speed} tracker in the online setting.
+Additionally, this work presents an extended latency-aware evaluation benchmark for assessing an _any-speed_ tracker in the online setting.
 Empirical results on a robotic platform from the aerial perspective show that PVT++ can achieve significant performance gain on various trackers and exhibit higher accuracy than prior solutions, largely mitigating the degradation brought by latency.

 ## Overview